 If you use your CLI responsibly—as in keeping your credit utilization ratio low and continuing to make regular on-time payments—a credit line increase should make you more attractive to other potential lenders.

-5. It’s Nice for Emergencies
+Increased Available Credit is Nice for Emergencies

 Knowing you’ve got additional credit to tap into in case of an emergency provides peace of mind and can save you a lot of hassle and heartache.
 That credit line increase could mean the difference between getting an emergency tow on the side of the road or having to call a friend or family member for a loan—and a ride!
 Or it could enable you to book an emergency flight home or purchase desperately needed medication for which you don’t have enough cash on hand.